dbojan/csvEdit_Esmeralda/README.md

 This one and newer will NOT work. https://www.videohelp.com/download/mpv-x86_64-20240929-git-c3d9243.7z)

-play.bat is also created when single testing channels.
 Double click on cell or press f1
+(play.bat is also created when single testing channels)

 Made in VB.net (profile4), using Sharpdevelop v.4.4